paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 2. Copy `PlaiSysUpdater.cia` from the PlaiSysUpdater zip, `TinyFormat.cia` from the TinyFormat zip, and `arm11.bin` and `arm9.bin` from the OTPHelper zip to the root of your SD card
 3. Copy and merge the `3DS` folder from the FBI zip to the root of your SD card
 18. Reinsert your SD card into your 3DS, press Start, then boot your 3DS into RedNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching Luma3DS from the HomeBrew Launcher)
-11. **MAKE SURE YOU ARE IN RedNAND (IF YOU FOLLOWED PART 3, MAKE SURE THAT YOU DO NOT SEE THE SYSNAND FOLDER)**
+11. **MAKE SURE YOU ARE IN RedNAND (IF YOU FOLLOWED PART 3, MAKE SURE THAT YOU SEE "EMU" IN FRONT OF THE VERSION NUMBER)**
 10. Update your **RedNAND** to the latest version using system settings if it is not already (**DO NOT ENTER DATA MANAGEMENT OR EXIT SYSTEM SETTINGS AS THIS WILL REBOOT YOU INTO SYSNAND**)
 12. Reboot into SysNAND
 3. **Make sure your WiFi is on (it has not been disabled from the SysNAND home menu settings), you will not be able to toggle it in 2.1**